lifewave174/ds-01-hello-backend/README.md

 * Create a react-app in a subfolder "client"
     - `npx create-react-app client`

+* Make your API reachable for your React app
+	* Move inside the terminal to the folder with your API code
+	* Install the package "cors" (`npm i cors`)
+	* Add this line to your backend file, after you initialized the "app" variable: `app.use( cors() ) `
+	* => this will now make the API reachable from the browser

 * Start the API and React in parallel
     * Start the API in the terminal using nodemon (if not running already)